Systematic sensitivity study of the $J/\psi$ nuclear modification factor to polarization assumptions: Introduction

-Obtaining the correct interpretation of the $R_{\rm AA}$ measurement needs extra cares since there are many effects affecting it, for instance, the hot nuclear matter effects (HNM) which includes the suppression, regeneration, medium-induced energy loss, and formation time effect~\cite{hnm_1, hnm_2} and the cold nuclear matter effects (CNM) which includes the modification of parton density function, nuclear absorption, and co-mover effect~\cite{cnm}.
-One way to distinguish the HNM and CNM effects is carefully by comparing the $R_{\rm AA}$ and $R_{\rm pA}$.
+Furthermore, the polarization states of prompt $J/\psi$ (direct production or feed-down from higher excited states) and non-prompt $J/\psi$ (from $B$-hadron weak decays) are fundamentally different.
+Applying a universal unpolarized assumption oversimplifies the physical complexity of the measured inclusive spectra.

-However, normally the kinematic acceptance correction on determination of the invariant yields is based on the unpolarized $J/\psi$ assumption.
-Interestingly, the recent ALICE measurement on the $J/\psi$ polarization in the forward rapidity ($y$) region, $2.5 < y < 4.0$, in Pb+Pb collisions at $\sqrt{s_{\rm NN}} = $ 5.02 TeV suggests that the $J/\psi$ meson is slightly transversely and longitudinally polarized in the helicity (HX) and Collins-Soper (CS) frames at low $p_T$, respectively~\cite{alice_jpsi_pol_pbpb}; while the measurement from the LHCb experiment shows that $J/\psi$ is slightly longitudinally polarized in both HX and CS frames in the similar $y$ range, $2.0 < y < 4.5$, in $p$+$p$ collisions at $\sqrt{s} =$ 7 TeV~\cite{lhcb_jpsi_pol_pp}.
-The definitions of the HX and CS frames will be described in the next section.
-These results indicate that heavy quarkonium might have different production mechanisms or different ways to obtain their polarization in different collision systems.
-Therefore, it is important to use the kinematic acceptance of $J/\psi$ implemented with the appropriate polarization in the invariant yield correction.
+Obtaining a rigorous interpretation of the $R_{\rm AA}$ measurement requires extra care since it is influenced by both hot nuclear matter effects (HNM)~\cite{hnm_1, hnm_2} and cold nuclear matter effects (CNM)~\cite{cnm}, such as nuclear shadowing and the Cronin effect.
+Normally, the kinematic acceptance correction for invariant yields is blindly based on an unpolarized $J/\psi$ assumption.
+However, recent ALICE measurements on the $J/\psi$ polarization in the forward rapidity ($y$) region in Pb+Pb collisions at $\sqrt{s_{\rm NN}} = $ 5.02 TeV suggest that the $J/\psi$ meson is slightly transversely and longitudinally polarized in the helicity (HX) and Collins-Soper (CS) frames at low $p_T$, respectively~\cite{alice_jpsi_pol_pbpb}; while measurements from the LHCb experiment show that $J/\psi$ is slightly longitudinally polarized in both frames in $p$+$p$ collisions at $\sqrt{s} =$ 7 TeV~\cite{lhcb_jpsi_pol_pp}.

-In this paper, we provide a systematic study of the polarization effect on kinematic acceptance of $J/\psi$ to the $R_{\rm AA}$ measurements of $J/\psi$ using the available measurements on the $J/\psi$ polarization from the LHC and RHIC in both $A$+$A$ and $p$+$p$ collisions.
-The paper is organized as follows: Section 2 describes the analysis procedure.
-Section 3 shows the results in forward and central regions at the LHC and RHIC energies.
-Finally, the conclusions are given in Section 4.
+These experimental facts indicate that heavy quarkonium has distinct production mechanisms or varying methods of acquiring polarization in different collision systems.
+Therefore, implementing kinematic acceptance with the appropriate polarization boundary is crucial.
+In this paper, we conduct a systematic sensitivity study of the polarization effect on the kinematic acceptance to establish the systematic boundary limits of the $J/\psi$ $R_{\rm AA}$ measurements using available data from LHC and RHIC.